GretaRob/Web-Scraping/README.md

 ## Project Description

-Scraper collects a list of korean cleansers from korean skincare website.
+Web Scraper project consists of getting the data of korean cleansers on Korean skincare website.
 *****

 ## SetUp Instruction